11/8/2024

 Analyst, JP Morgan

 Got it.
 Got it.
 That is very helpful.
 My second question is on R&D. I think it stepped up as a percentage of sales in the third quarter.
-So as you think about the next couple of years, I think you mentioned your in-house product innovation is progressing well, the pipeline seems strong and you want to continue to in-source all of most of it.
-So should we expect R&D dollars then to stay at these levels over the next couple of years?
-Even if in a weaker demand environment?
+So as you think about the next couple of years, I think you mentioned your in-house product innovation is progressing well.
+The pipeline seems strong. uh and you want to continue to enforce all of uh most of it uh so should we expect r and a dollar spend to stay at these levels over the next couple of years even if uh in a weaker demand environment yeah you can expect that quantum of spend to stay on that level

 speaker